rsdoiel/antenna/archives/2025/socal_north_2025.02.md

 ---

-## LAUSD to reopen most schools after saying conditions have improved enough
+## As LAUSD reopens, how the district is preparing schools to be safe and clean

 date: 2025-01-13, updated: 2025-01-13, from: The LAist